isomerpages/pmo-nccs/media/press-releases/_posts/2025-10-28-post-Launch Of Government Initiatives To Support The Development of High Intergrity Carbon Markets.md

 <p><a href="/files/docs/default-source/default-document-library/Annex_C_Additional_Information_on_the_Financial_Sector_Carbon_Markets_Development_Grant.pdf" rel="noopener noreferrer nofollow" target="_blank">ANNEX C: Additional Information on the Financial Sector Carbon Markets Development Grant</a>
 </p>
 <hr>
-<p><a href="#_ftnref1" rel="noopener noreferrer nofollow" target="_blank">[1]</a> To
-ensure the VCM guidance is aligned with international best practices and practical for companies, the guidance also incorporated the advice of the International Advisory Panel for Carbon Credits (IAPCC, refer to Annex
+<p><sup>1</sup>To ensure the VCM guidance is aligned with international best
-A) and feedback from the public consultation carried out from 20 June to 20 July 2025.
+practices and practical for companies, the guidance also incorporated the advice of the International Advisory Panel for Carbon Credits (IAPCC, refer to Annex A) and feedback from the public consultation carried out from 20 June to 20 July 2025.
 The public consultation outcome can be found in Annex B.</p>
 <hr>
 <p></p>